SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 23 April, 2025
+### 📅 Thursday, 24 April, 2025
 ------
 ### Events
 ------
-Here are some notable events that take place on April 23 in the USA:
+Here are some notable events that have occurred in the USA on April 24th:

-- **National Day of Silence**: A student-led, anti-bullying initiative aimed at raising awareness of the bullying and harassment faced by LGBTQ+ students.
-- **World Book Day**: While internationally recognized on April 23, it is celebrated in various ways across the U.S. to promote literature and reading.
-- **Celebrate Readings Day**: Promotes literacy and the joys of reading.
-- **La
+- **1800**: The United States Library of Congress was established, making it one of the oldest institutions of its kind in the U.S. government.
+- **1944**: The famous movie musical "Hollywood Canteen", an entertainment venture for U.S. service members during World War II, premiered in California.
+- **1967**: The U.S. launched the Orbiting Solar Observatory,
 ### Positive Qoute
 ------
-"Shine bright like the stars ✨, embrace every moment 🌈, and let your dreams take flight 🦋!"
+"Radiate positivity and let gratitude be your guide! ✨💖🌈"